 OmiseGo is an interoperable decentralized exchange and payment platform that allows value transfers across blockchain networks and provides fiat-to-crypto and crypto-to-crypto investment gateways.
-OmiseGo was created to solve the value transfer issues between payment processors, financial institutions, and individuals, and is ideal for people who lack access to financial services, market liquidity, network security, or experience problems with scalability because it aims to solve those issues.
-OmiseGo accomplishes these goals via the three cornerstones of their blockchain;
+OmiseGo was created to solve the value transfer issues between payment processors, financial institutions, and individuals, and is ideal for people who lack access to financial services, market liquidity, or network security.

 OmiseGo core components